Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Ghost Town.md

 G "We need that explosives expert for the train robbery."<br>
 A "No honest fellow is going to help us.
 Most wouldn't approach us with a long stick."<br>
 A "It's gotta be someone a little hazy.
 Someone with a bad background."<br>
-G "Could we find a civil war-era guy?"<br>
+G "Could we find a civil war–era guy?"<br>
 W "Nah, those ain't around anymore.
 They're not really looked well upon in the West."<br>
 G "Morrison, do you know of anyone who might be of help?"<br>
 MO "All the miners I knew in {state} must be gone or retired.
 I've got no people I know that could help."<br>